amarao/duoload/README.md

 Leftovers:

 * Fix linux/arm issue for build and image
-* Update docs on how to extract deck id.
-It is not the simplest task.
 * I want to validate it works on someone's else machine and deck before final release.